AI4Finance-Foundation/ElegantRL/README.md

 [ElegantRL](https://elegantrl.readthedocs.io/en/latest/index.html) is developed for practitioners with the following advantages:

-+ **Cloud-native**: follows a cloud-native paradigm through microservice architecture and containerization.
++ **Cloud-native**: follows a cloud-native paradigm through microservice architecture and containerization, supporting [ElegantRL-Podracer](https://elegantrl.readthedocs.io/en/latest/tutorial/elegantrl-podracer.html) and [FinRL-Podracer](https://elegantrl.readthedocs.io/en/latest/tutorial/finrl-podracer.html).

 + **Scalable**: fully exploits the parallelism of DRL algorithms at multiple levels, making it easily scale out to hundreds or thousands of computing nodes on a cloud platform, say, a [DGX SuperPOD platform](https://www.nvidia.com/en-us/data-center/dgx-superpod/) with thousands of GPUs.